noahsadat/LangX/langx/README.md

 ### Conditional Statements

 ```
-If [condition], [statement].
+If [condition] then [statement].
 ```

 Example:
 ```
-If x is greater than 5, print "x is large".
+If x is greater than 5 then print "x is large".
 ```

 ### Loops